Skip to main content

 • Help understand the underlying patterns and laws that govern the behavior of these systems, and to use that understanding to predict or control their behavior.

-• Help validate the declarative hypothesis set by the user.
+• Validate the declarative hypothesis set by the user.

 • Run cmd commands for innumerable validations,